 - Worsening of symptoms at night

-Your doctor diagnoses carpel tunnel syndrome by performing a detailed medical history and physical examination.
-Further tests may be ordered including an X-ray to view your wrist bones; blood tests to rule out underlying medical conditions such as diabetes, arthritis and thyroid problems, and electrodiagnostic testing to assess the speed and degree of electrical activity in your nerves and muscles.
+Your doctor will perform a detailed medical history and physical examination.
+Further tests may be ordered including an X-ray to view your wrist bones; blood tests to rule out underlying medical conditions such as diabetes, arthritis and thyroid problems, and electrodiagnostic testing (nerve conduction studies & EMG) to assess the speed and degree of electrical activity in your nerves and muscles.

 When conservative treatment options are not effective, surgery may be recommended.

 Mini-Open Carpal Tunnel Release Surgery is one type of surgery to treat carpal tunnel syndrome.
-It is performed as an outpatient procedure.
+It is performed as an outpatient Day Surgery procedure.

 You will be given a local anaesthetic to numb your hand and wrist.
-Your surgeon makes a 2 1/2centimeter incision at the base of the palm.
+Your surgeon makes a 2-3 cm incision at the base of the palm.
 Retractors are then used to hold the skin edges apart in order to allow better visualization and exposure of the underlying tissues.
-The transverse carpal ligament is freed from its underlying tissue.
-A blunt guide with a groove on the upper surface is inserted below the ligament.
-This instrument protects the underlying nerve and tendons as it guides a knife along the tunnel.
-A special cutting instrument is then introduced through the guide and the transverse carpal ligament is cut.
+The transverse carpal ligament is divided and freed from its underlying tissue.
 This widens the carpal tunnel and releases pressure from the median nerve.
-The wound is then irrigated.
-The operative incision is closed with sutures in such a way that the scar remains hidden in the natural crease of the palm.
+The wound is then irrigated and closed with sutures.
 A small sterile dressing is then applied over the incision.